dkirkby/E4S/README.md

 # E4S: Electronics for Scientists

-Material for a [UC Irvine](https://uci.edu/) course offered by the [Department of Physics Astronomy](https://www.physics.uci.edu/) and taught by [David Kirkby](https://faculty.sites.uci.edu/dkirkby/).
+Material for a [UC Irvine](https://uci.edu/) course offered by the [Department of Physics Astronomy](https://www.physics.uci.edu/) and developed by [David Kirkby](https://faculty.sites.uci.edu/dkirkby/).

 ## Equipment